jords-santiago/intl-students-2013-2019/README.md

 In summary, the following were performed:

 * Filtered out data to only include total number of students (excluded numbers separating males and females)
-* Filtered out invalid years as well as outside of 2013-2019 period
+* Filtered out invalid years (9999 was set as a catch-all time period) as well as outside of 2013-2019 period
 * Rounded down/truncated values as number of students should be specified as whole numbers
 * Converted country codes into actual country names (using ISO 3166 country codes dataset)
 * Remove redundant values regarding Education Level